James Learmonth of Dairsie: Career

-James Learmonth was Master of Household to James V of Scotland.
-He was involved in the arrest of James Hamilton of Finnart in 1540.
+James Learmonth was Master of Household to King James V. He was involved in the arrest of James Hamilton of Finnart in 1540.

 James V sent Learmonth as ambassador to England in August 1542 after the battle of Haddon Rig.
 After taking part in peace negotiations at York, Learmonth went to Greenwich Palace but was not granted an audience with Henry VIII.
 According to the chronicle of Robert Lindsay of Pitscottie, he carried a secret private letter from James V for Henry, which was "sealed and closed so straitly as could be devised for opening of the same" and Learmonth was to invite Henry VIII to reply in kind.

 Learmonth's task in London was to try to persuade Henry VIII to agree to a future meeting with James V at York.
-Although the story of letter may be doubtful, Henry VIII conceived a good opinion of Learmonth at this time.
+Although Pitscottie's story of letter may be doubtful, Learmonth discussed secret or private instructions and went to London.
+Henry VIII conceived a good opinion of Learmonth at this time.

-George Buchanan claims that Learmonth was forced to return from talks in Newcastle as the Duke of Norfolk's raid began (on 22 October 1542).
+Learmonth had returned to England on 17 September 1542 with the Bishop of Orkney and Lord Erskine for more talks with the Duke of Norfolk at York.
+They discussed plans for a meeting between Henry and James and Scotland's continuing "auld alliance" with France.
+According to the English diplomats, Learmonth said that James's intentions differed from their official commission, which had regard to his honour as a king, "who regards outwardly his honour in his open commission and in secret instruction declares his inward heart".
+As a point of honour, James was reluctant to come to London, and was more willing to have the meeting at York or Newcastle.
+The English diplomats offered to send a copy of Learmonth's "secret instruction" to Henry VIII.
+The Scottish diplomats also reported that Mary of Guise was pregnant and would "take to her chamber" at Linlithgow Palace at Michaelmas (29 September).
+They thought James V would not come to England for a meeting during his wife's pregnancy.